agude/agude.github.io/_books/the_last_policeman.md

 <cite class="book-title">{{ page.title }}</cite> by <span
 class="author-name">{{ page.book_author }}</span> is an apocalyptic detective novel set in Concord, New Hampshire.
-It follows Detective Palace as he tries to solve a murder six months before a K-T impact level asteroid is set to wipe out civilization.
+It follows Detective Palace as he tries to solve a murder six months before an asteroid is set to wipe out civilization.

 {% capture this_book %}<cite class="book-title">{{ page.title }}</cite>{% endcapture %}
 {% capture the_author %}<span class="author-name">{{ page.book_author }}</span>{% endcapture %}